blenderous/blenderous.github.io/_posts/2020-01-23-deploy-react-app-to-github-pages.md

   npm run deploy
   ```
 ### Step 4: For a project page, ensure your project’s settings use gh-pages
-  Finally, make sure GitHub Pages option in your GitHub project settings is set to use the gh-pages branch:
+  Finally, make sure GitHub Pages option in your GitHub project settings is set to use the gh-pages branch.